ocean-data-challenges/2022b_SSH_QG_mapping/README.md

-# Altimetric mapping on quasi-geostrophy model
+# Altimetric mapping on a quasi-geostrophy model

 A challenge on mapping pseudo altimetric data on a QG model created by Datlas and MEOM-IGE.